megantron512/dfir-training-workbook/docs/gcp/service_account_abuse.md

 ??? question "What is the scope of access that this account has?"
     ??? tip "Hint"
-        Use Policy Analyzed in Google Cloud to understand the service account's permissions.
+        Use Policy Analyzer in Google Cloud to understand the service account's permissions.

     ??? info "Answer"
         The service account has an Editor role grant on the project `Datadog Dfir Training 2025`.